-Board at its 157th Meeting held on 26.09.2016 had approved purchase of Pharmaceutical Unit at Dharwad (on 6 Acres and 14 Guntas of land which includes 7 guntas of Kharab A Land) through e-auction of Karnataka State Financial Corporation (KSFC) and authorised Managing Director to decide the Bid amount.
-Accordingly, against an advertisement appeared in Vijayawani dated 24.10.2016 of Karnataka State Financial Corporation (KSFC), company participated in e-auction and had quoted price of Rs.
-517.37 lakhs towards land and building and Rs.
-93.64 lakhs towards plant and machinery.
+Board at its 157th Meeting held on 26.09.2016 had approved purchase of Pharmaceutical Unit at Dharwad (on 6 Acres and 14 Guntas of land which includes 7guntas of Kharab-A land) through e-auction of Karnataka State Financial Corporation (KSFC) and authorised Managing Director to decide the Bid amount.
+Accordingly, against an advertisement appeared in Vijayawani dated 24.10.2016 of Karnataka State Financial Corporation(KSFC), company participated in e-auction and had quoted price of Rs.517.37 lakhs towards land and building and Rs.93.64 lakhs towards plant and machinery.
 The bid of the company was accepted by KSFC as intimated vide letter dated 08.12.2016.
 After making the payment of the Bid amount, the possession of land, building, plant and machinery was taken on 12.12.2016 in as is where is basis.
 In pursuance of the Board approval, the activities of renovation were completed and started manufacture of Ayurvedic Products.
-The accounting of the value of Rs 517.37 lakhs towards land and building was allocated to Land and Building seperately based on the Valuation done by Chartered Engineer who has valued the Land for 6 acres and 7 guntas excluding the 7 guntas of Kharab A land.
+The accounting of the value of Rs.517.37lakhs towards land and building was allocated to Land and Building separately based on the Valuation done by Chartered Engineer who has valued the Land for 6 acres and 7 guntas excluding the 7 guntas of Kharab A land.

-Company before making registration, requested vide letter dated 17.01.2017 to Tahashildar, Dharwad and also vide letter dated 18.01.2017 to General Manager, M/s Karnataka State Financial Corporation, Bengaluru to survey and fix the Boundary of Survey No. 429/1 and Survey No. 429/2A at Kotur village, NH4, P.B.
-Road, Belur Industrial Area.
-As per the letter No. KSFC/BO/DWR/2605/2016-17 dated 04.02.2017 of M/s Karnataka State Financial Corporation(KSFC), the land shown was 6 acres and 14 guntas in total in both the survey Nos. that is under Survey No. 429/1 (5 acres and 18 guntas) and under Survey No. 429/2A (36 Guntas).
-Based on the request to Survey Department, the Survey of land was got done on 16.03.2017.
-Based on the Survey Report, noticing that, there is a shortage of land to the extent of 26 Guntas, KAPL requested M/s Karnataka State Financial Corporation (KSFC) to consider the revised land available for the purpose of the cost of the land and refund the differential amount and also register the property in our name.
+Company before making registration, requested vide letter dated 17.01.2017 to Tahashildar, Dharwad and also vide letter dated 18.01.2017 to General Manager, M/s.
+Karnataka State Financial Corporation, Bangaluru to Survey and fix the Boundary of Survey No.429/1 and Sy.
+No.429/2A at Kotur village, NH4, P.B.Road, Belur Industrial Area.
+As per the letter No. KSFC/BO/DWR/2605/2016-17 dated 04.02.2017 of M/s.
+Karnataka State Financial Corporation (KSFC), the land shown was 6 acres and 14 guntas in total in both the survey Nos. that is under Survey No.429/1(5 acres and 18 guntas) and under Survey No.429/2A (36 guntas).
+Based on the request to Survey Department the Survey of land was got done on 16.03.2017.
+Based on the Survey Report, noticing that, there is a shortage of land to the extent of 26 guntas, KAPL requested M/s.
+Karnataka State Financial Corporation (KSFC) to consider the revised land available for the purpose of the cost of the land and refund the differential amount and also register the property in our name.

-In view of the above, Company is continuously following it up with M/s KSFC, Dharwad and Bengaluru vide our letters dated 07.06.2017, 05.12.2017 and 29.01.2018 to speed up the matter of refunding the differential amount and for registering the property in the name of M/s Karnataka Antibiotics and Pharmaceuticals Limited (KAPL).
-The matter was followed up through letter dated 02-07-2018.
+In view of the above, Company continuously followed up with M/s.
+Karnataka State Financial Corporation (KSFC), Dharwad and Bengaluru vide our letter dated 07.06.2017, 05.12.2017 and 29.01.2018 to speed up the matter of refunding the differential amount and for registering the property in M/s.
+Karnataka Antibiotics and Pharmaceuticals Limited(KAPL).
+The matter was followed up through letter dated 02.07.2018.
 M/s.

 Karnataka State Financial Corporation (KSFC) decided to have, joint measurement of the land available.
-In joint measurement, shortage of land to the extent of 26 guntas is being reported and we have requested for refund of differential amount and registration of property in our name through letters dated 24-01-2019, 09.04.2019,17.05.2019 ,03.02.2020 , 31.03.2020,17.11.2020 and 24.11.2020 and matter is being followed up.
+In joint measurement , shortage of land to the extent of 26 guntas is being reported and we have requested for refund of different amount and registration of property in our name through letters dated 24.01.2019, 09.04.2019,17.05.2019, 03.02.2020,31.03.2020, 17.11.2020 and 24.11.2020 and matter is being followed up.